zainafzal08/time-map/docs/docs.md

 1. make buttons on group card nicer (maybe take out background change on hover)
 2. remember! get it working and you can update design after a beta version is out

+# thought dump

+1. add some indiication of time on the cirular day stats
+2. make the pop up for circular day stat be cooler like a unfurl from a small top right arc
 # restructure

 1. Shift each calender cell into it's own component (getting too complex)